 Remove from the oven and turn the potatoes carefully to bring any unbrowned bits to the surface.
 Arrange the fish fillets on the top, skin side up.
 Drizzle with the remaining oil and return to the oven for 10 -12 minutes until the fish is cooked through.
 Serve on warmed plates with a green salad and a glass of chilled white wine.

-This recipe was provided by Mary Gwynn, a local author and food writer.
-She writes regularly for Waitrose Weekend newspaper and has published several cookery books, including The WI Cookbook: The First 100 Years and The Busy Mum’s Cookbook.
-She is on the committee of Penshurst Farmers Market.
+Recipe by Mary Gwynn who is a local author and food writer.
+She writes regularly for Waitrose Weekend newspaper and has published several cookery books, including The WI Cookbook: The First 100 Years and The Busy Mumís Cookbook.